TaylorBisset/CSCI145_ComputerProgrammingLinearDataStructures/CSCI145-HW1_DiceRoll/README.md

-# CSCI 145 Homework Assignment 1 - Dice Roll
+# CSCI 145 Homework 1 - Dice Roll

 ## Overview
 This project serves as a review of the major concepts covered in an introductory programming course (e.g.,